liek51/civet/docs/civet_XML.md

 ###filelist

-Occasionally, some phase of the processing may require a set of files that can’t be specified at pipeline design time, for instance a set of bam files to be merged.
+Occasionally, some phase of the processing may require a set of files that can't be specified at pipeline design time, for instance a set of bam files to be merged.
 The `<filelist>` tag allows specifying a regular expression pattern to be matched in a certain directory.
 At execution time, all the files matching this pattern will be provided in